rlworkgroup/garage/docs/user/docker.md

 Currently there are two types of garage images available on Docker Hub:

 - `garage`: garage without environment visualization.
-- `garage-nvidia`: garage with environment visualization capability using an NVIDIA graphics card.
+- `garage-nvidia`: garage with GPU support, CUDA, and environment visualization capability using NVIDIA graphics cards.

 If you want to compile a new image using the the source, proceed to the document [Building garage Docker image from source](docker_dev.md) instead.

-# `garage` image
+## `garage` image

 ### Prerequisites